bellotti92/bellotti92/README.md

 ### Hi there 👋

-My name is Guilherme Bellotti :v: and its a pleasure to see u here! :punch:
+My name is Guilherme Bellotti :v: :punch:

 :house:I'm from Brazil.

-:man: 29 years.
+:man: 31 years.

 :computer: a Javascript guy.